AndreaCrotti/generators/index.rst

     (x for x in itertools.count(0) if x % 2 == 0)

-- *Generator*: A function which returns an iterator:
+- *Generator*: A function that yields something:

 .. code-block:: python